paspao/springboot-kiss-architecture/README.md

 Like suggested by wikipedia, KISS is an acronym for "Keep it simple, stupid" as a design principle noted by the U.S. Navy in 1960.
 The KISS principle states that most systems work best if they are kept simple rather than made complicated; therefore simplicity should be a key goal in design, and that unnecessary complexity should be avoided.
 The phrase has been associated with aircraft engineer Kelly Johnson.

-In the course of my development experiences, I have been able to experiment with various types of technologies, having the possibility to see the development of an application both from the client side (which can be a SPA or a native App) and from server side.
+In my experience, I worked on various types of technologies, having the opportunity to inspect the source code and, in general, the development of an application both from the client side (which can be a SPA or a native App) and from server side.
 By relying on such experience, I tried to develop a simple architecture that involves the respect of fundamental **PATTERN** in a **CRUD** context.
 I will try to illustrate the foundations of this architecture, used as a starting point in all my projects.

-Into the design of this architecture I have tried to keep in mind the KISS concept, and in this perspective I have provided 5 layers also called tiers, with a specific logics of use:
+Into the design I kept in mind the KISS concept and in this perspective I would provide 5 layers as known as tiers, with a specific accomplishment task:

 * FRONTEND
 * API